alonasorochynska/portfolio-website/README.md

   - 5 (small bubble)
   - 50 (large bubble)

-After creating a skill, you can change its `ORDER` in the list of skills.
-Don't forget to click "Save" after making changes.
+After creating skills, you can change size of each bubble by changing numbers of `ORDER` in the list of skills.
+<i>Don't forget to click "Save" after making changes.</i>

 #### 3. **Education**: